Part 1: Introduction to Scientific Paranormal Investigation

 Welcome to the first in my ten-part series of mini-lessons on paranormal investigation.
 I’m offering this series as a way to introduce the basics of scientific paranormal to the world, and help people distinguish scientific investigation from the less-than-scientific ghost and paranormal investigations seen on television.

-Why You?
 This course is designed to be useful to a variety of people with different interests.
 First, for would-be paranormal investigators, those who have read about the world’s strange mysteries and want to try their hand at it, this is a “how to” guide for conducting successful scientific investigations into “unexplained” phenomenon.

 Millions of people watch paranormal-themed television shows on everything from ghosts to psychic detectives, monsters to crop circles, not realizing that they are seeing entertainment instead of actual investigation.
 Reading these lessons won’t make you a scientific paranormal investigator, any more than reading a book on car repair makes you a mechanic.
 But it will give you insight into the process and a solid blueprint to work from.